-Tourism Summit Aotearoa 2018 will be a thought provoking day with a mix of panels, keynote speakers and discussions.
-Commencing at 8.15am and concluding at 5.30pm, with networking drinks until 6.45pm, you’ll leave feeling energised and ready to take our industry forward.
+Tourism Summit Aotearoa will be a thought provoking mix of keynote speakers, panels and discussions.
+The event is being extended to two days in 2019, commencing at 10.00am on Tuesday 3 September and concluding at 3.30pm on Wednesday 4 September.
+You’ll leave feeling energised, focused and ready to take our industry forward.

 Check back regularly for updates and more information on the programme.